 4. Heidelberg University

-Heidelberg city is not only a romantic city but also a historic university town.
+Heidelberg is not only a romantic city but also a historic university town.
 Heidelberg University (Old Campus) sits on the southern side of the Hauptstraße.
-The university is the oldest in Germany, having been established back in 1386 through Pope Urban VI’s instructions.
+The university is the oldest in Germany, having been established back in 1386 through instructions of Pope Urban VI.

-It was also the 3rd university to be established under the Holy Roman Empire and among the oldest surviving universities globally.
-This popular university also has a museum.
-And when not in use, visitors are free to see the great hall, as well as the famous karzer, “Student Prison.”
+It was also the third university to be established under the Holy Roman Empire and among the oldest surviving universities globally.
+This popular university also has a museum, which is located on the ground level of the Old University building.
+And when not in use, visitors are free to see the great hall, as well as the famous former student prison.

 5. German Apothecary Museum

-This museum goes by various names, such as the German Pharmacy Museum or the Deutsches Apotheken-Museum.
-The place, which is typically a complete exhibit on German/Europe’s pharmacology history, is one of the main Heidelberg tourist attractions.
+Heidelberg’s German Apothecary Museum houses one of the largest collections of pharmacology artifacts in the entire world.
+This museum goes by various names, such as the German Pharmacy Museum or the Deutsches Apotheken-Museum, and is one of the main Heidelberg tourist attractions.

 If you want to experience the unfiltered evolution of medicine, the German Pharmacy Museum offers the perfect opportunity.
 The displays are meticulously set up, consisting of various apothecary shops from varying historical periods that show the exact pharmaceutical evolution in Germany.